open-edge-insights/eii-core/README.md

 ### **To run on HDDL devices**

-- Download the full package for OpenVINO toolkit for Linux version "2021.4" (`OPENVINO_IMAGE_VERSION` used in [build/.env](build/.env)) from the official website (<https://software.intel.com/en-us/openvino-toolkit/choose-download/free-download-linux>).
+- Download the full package for OpenVINO toolkit for Linux version "2021 4.2 LTS" (`OPENVINO_IMAGE_VERSION` used in [build/.env](build/.env)) from the official website (<https://software.intel.com/en-us/openvino-toolkit/choose-download/free-download-linux>).
     Please refer to the OpenVINO links below for to install and running the HDDL daemon on host.